hschinmayabharadwaj/ManasMitra/README.md

 ### 📈 Progress Tracking
 Visual insights into mood trends over time to help users **recognize emotional patterns** and **celebrate growth**.

-### 📚 Resource Hub
-A curated collection of **articles, exercises, and guides** on mindfulness, breathing, and emotional awareness.

 ### 🤝 Anonymous Support Forum
 A safe, **anonymous community space** for sharing experiences, offering peer support, and connecting with others.